 With internal or on-premise software applications, users are more forgiving on the occasion that software must be taken offline for a given period of time whilst internal IT install new kit or release a version update.

 With a product delivered over SaaS architecture, you don’t have such a luxury.
 Users typically expect the product to be available almost all the time and with no interruption to service.
-When was the last time you heard of Facebook or Twitter not being available?
+When was the last time you heard that Facebook or Twitter was down?

 Take time to consider how you’ll factor upgrades, patches or debugging and troubleshooting production issues into your SaaS applications architecture.